NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'domainancillary1': <DomainAncillary: ncvar%b(1) >}

-Each construct has a `!name` method that, by default, returns the least ambiguous name (which varies according to the construct type);
-and an `!names` method that returns a list of names, any of which would select the construct.
+Each construct has a `!name` method that, by default, returns the least ambiguous name (defined in the documentation of a construct's `!name` method); and a `!names` method that returns a list of all of the names that would select the construct.

-As a further convienince, selection by construct name is also possible by providing names to a call of a `Constructs` instance itself, and this technique of selecting constucts by name will be used in the rest of this tutorial:
+As a further convienince, selection by construct name is also possible by providing names to a call of a `Constructs` instance itself, and this technique for selecting constucts by name will be used in the rest of this tutorial:

 .. code-block:: python
    :caption: *Construct selection by name is possible with via the